amatarazzo777/gentoo-scripts/readme.md

 includes building the entire operating system from source code.
 Lengthy process, using gcc.
 The purpose is to increase performance using several methods of system specialization.

 Here the kernel is build with options that provide framebuff access.
-As well, the following components are built after setup Skia.

-The following packages are optionally available after installing the base os.
+The following packages are installed after the base os.

-Installing the gldrivers, glfw, xorg-xcb, clang, meson.
+Install the gldrivers, glfw, xorg-xcb, clang, meson.
+As well, the following components are built after setup Skia. depot tools.

 desktop environmnt, openbox with development setup eclipse,